Sleeping Bear Sampler

 - Fleece Jacket

-- Paddling Jacket or rain parka: I have a few loaners.
+- Paddling Jacket or rain parka: We have a few loaners.

-- Water shoes or neoprene boots: I try to discourage sandals because they can get tangled in footrests….and that’s bad if your upside down.
+- Water shoes or neoprene boots: We try to discourage sandals because they can get tangled in footrests….and that’s bad if your upside down.

 - One liter water bottle